Metalcraft's RFID Tags Tops In Industry Reports Study

-Universal RFID Tags
+Universal RFID Tag

 The study looked at 10 different RFID tags from the top manufacturers and measured them for parameters including distance, orientation and material.
 Metalcraft had three tags in the study: the Universal, the Universal RFID Mini, and the Universal RFID Hard tag.